 Huawei entered the dual-camera game with the launch of Huawei P9 and P9 Plus partnering with Leica.
 The technology used on the device was quite unique.
 Among the two cameras, one was employed to capture monochrome (B/W) image.
 However, another one was used to fill in Colors (RGB) to complete the image.
 Huawei continued to provide similar setup on Huawei GR5 2017, Huawei P10 and P10 Plus.
 CoolPad Cool1 and Nokia 8 also followed the same bandwagon.

 In this technology, both cameras are quite identical in specs.
 In this technology, monochrome sensors summons plenty of details.
 Since the pixels in the monochrome sensor get triggered in little or low lights, the incarcerating of details is quite impressive.
-The other sensor (RGB) has the sole purpose to bring in colours.
-So the colours are unadulterated and natural.
+The other sensor (RGB) has the sole purpose to bring in colors.
+So the colors are unadulterated and natural.
 And the information collected so far from both the sensors combines into one with the software manipulation.
-As the Monochrome sensor garners plenty of details with the RGB sensor filling in colours, the end results are quite imposing.
+As the Monochrome sensor garners plenty of details with the RGB sensor filling in colors, the end results are quite imposing.

 4. Wide angle